Maintaining a Healthy Weight

 Energy balance is an important concept for understanding weight management.
 The body uses energy all the time, even when at rest or sleep.
 Energy balance is when the energy obtained from diet (measured in calories) meets the energy that the body needs.
+If you have more calories than your body needs, you will gain weight, and if you have fewer calories than your body needs, you will lose weight.
+This means to maintain a healthy weight, you will need to be aware of both changes in the amount of calories in your diet, as well as changes to your energy needs.

 As an individual with neuromuscular disorders stops walking, energy needs often decrease making obesity a greater risk.
 As an individual experiences respiratory decline, energy needs increase making undernutrition a greater

 As adults switch to permanent ventilation, breathing difficulties decrease and nutritional requirements also decline.
 A study by Gonzalez-Bermejo in 2004 on adults with DMD identified that those who are on permanent ventilation had a lower resting energy expenditure, suggesting they need fewer calories.
-This explains why some people start to put on weight once they have 24/7 ventilation.
+This explains why some people with muscle-weakening conditions start to put on weight once they have 24/7 ventilation.

 Energy balance can also change in the short term, as energy requirements are increased during illness and infection, after surgery and when breathing becomes more difficult.